 There are many ways that the Church of Jesus Christ has been described over the years.
 A wonderful description is found in the formulation of the Nicene Creed where the church is described in the following way: We believe in one holy catholic and apostolic church.

-• This confession is significant.
-First, we believe the church to be one, a unified body, representing all people who have been saved by grace through faith in the completed work of Jesus Christ.
-This one church exists spread through various faithful denominations and traditions today.
-Second, the church is holy - a people set apart for God.
-Her holiness is not simply a moral description but a comment that she is God's own bride and possession, sanctified (set apart) for his purposes in the world.
-Third, the church is catholic, or universal.
-The church is not for one ethno linguistic group or nation state.
-No, the church is universal and in its final form will include people from every tribe and language and people and nation.
-Finally, the church is apostolic in that it is founded on the teaching of Jesus Christ and the apostles found in the Scriptures of the New Testament.
+- Finally, the church is apostolic in that it is founded on the teaching of Jesus Christ and the apostles found in the Scriptures of the New Testament (Ephesians 2:20).
 This church is a people under a new covenant which has been called to assemble together locally for the teaching of the Bible, the practice of the ordinances, under the authority of Jesus Christ the head of the church.

 The Reality of Divine Judgement